POWERFUL WOMEN

 Paudie O’Connor was the most beautiful man I’d ever laid eyes on.

-Brian grinned, nodding toward us during his introduction.
+Mick grinned, nodding toward us during his introduction.
 “Debbie, Paudie … Paudie, Debbie.”

 Paudie stood up – all 6’4” of him – and I thought I’d die.
 He was gorgeous.